Political Economy Reading Group (PERG)

 Ludvig Goldschmidt Pedersen, PhD, History of Ideas, Aarhus University

 The Political Economy Reading Group (PERG) is part of CEMES Student Forum.

-CEMES Student Forum has been established with the intend to create a platform for students from different departments of the Faculty of Humanities and Faculty of Theology with an interest in European studies.
-The forum aims to organise events a couple of times per semester.
+CEMES Student Forum has been established with the intention to create a platform for students from different departments of the Faculty of Humanities and Faculty of Theology with an interest in European studies.
+The forum aims to organize events a couple of times per semester.